PanGalacticTech/project_template/[1]HL_requirements_capture.md

 ## High Level Requirements Capture Description

 *This section should contain a numbered list of all the specific high level requirements that can be gathered from the project brief, or from the client directly. <br>
-High Level Requirements capture the intent and function of a system, without going into specifics of how these will be achieved or any specific implementations*
+High Level Requirements capture the intent and function of a system, without going into specifics of how these will be achieved or any specific implementations.
+I.E. They take a Black Box approach*

-#### High Level Requirements should cover:
+#### High Level Requirements should address:
 - Client Needs
-- Features
+- Features & Functionality
+- Interfaces
+- Performance
+- Quality Attributes
+- Design Constraints
 - Regulations
-- Safety
+- Safety & Security
 - System

 #### Requirements should be: